 Please Note: The DMTF group formerly known as the Scalable Platforms Management Forum (SPMF) has been renamed the Redfish Forum.

-DMTF will host its Alliance Partner Technical Symposium (APTS) from July 20-24 in Portland, Oregon.
-Hosted in partnership with longstanding alliance partner, Storage Networking Industry Alliance (SNIA), the symposium includes meetings focused on technical topics and addresses the technical work of interest of each of DMTF’s alliance partners.
-APTS is also the perfect venue for DMTF alliance partners to present work of interest to DMTF members.
-To register or learn more about the event, go to the DMTF website.
+DMTF’s Alliance Partner Technical Symposium (APTS) is less than a month away but there is still time to make plans to attend!
+Hosted in partnership with longstanding alliance partner, Storage Networking Industry Alliance (SNIA), the symposium runs from July 20-24 in Portland, Oregon and includes meetings focused on technical topics and the technical work of interest of each of DMTF’s alliance partners.

-n case you missed it, the free webinar, “SMBIOS 3.0 Release Overview” is now available on-demand in the DMTF Learning Center.
+In case you missed it, the free webinar, “Redfish Overview,” is now available on-demand in the DMTF Learning Center.
+Led by DMTF’s SPMF Co-Chair, Jeff Autor, the webinar covers Redfish design tenets, protocol and payload, expected deliverables and timeframes.
 Find this and all of DMTF’s past live events directly on the DMTF BrightTALK channel.

 DMTF today announced that the organization’s Cloud Infrastructure Management Interface (CIMI) standard has been adopted and published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) as ISO/IEC 19831:2015.
 CIMI’s publication by ISO/IEC as an International standard for Infrastructure as a Service (IaaS) management is expected to accelerate worldwide adoption and interoperability, and is the latest DMTF standard to achieve this designation.